openmoh/openmohaa/README.md

 ## Intro

-The main goal of OpenMoHAA is to ensure the future and continuity of **Medal of Honor: Allied Assault**.
-It has always been a dream in the community to provide patches and security fixes for the game.
-Thanks to the ioquake3 project, F.A.K.K SDK and other quality tools, OpenMoHAA has already reached more than half of its goal: to create an open-source version of MoH:AA (based on version 2.40) that is fully compatible with the original game (in terms of protocol, assets, and scripts).
+The main goal of OpenMoHAA is to ensure the future and continuity of **Medal of Honor: Allied Assault** on all platforms/architectures by providing new patches/features.
+Thanks to the ioquake3 project and the F.A.K.K SDK, OpenMoHAA has already reached more than half of its goal: an open-source version of MoH:AA (based on version 2.40) that is fully compatible with the original game (in terms of protocol, assets, and scripts).

 ## Getting started